Kash Patel: National Security Council aide and deputy director of national intelligence (2019–2020)

+In July 2019, Patel was appointed senior director of the counterterrorism directorate at the National Security Council.
+Fiona Hill warned colleagues to be careful about sharing information with Patel due to suspicion that he was circumventing the bureaucracy to give Trump information directly.
+Diplomats Gordon Sondland and George P. Kent testified that they did not encounter Patel during their Ukraine work.
+Patel denied having discussed Ukraine with Trump.

 In February 2020, Patel become an advisor to Richard Grenell, the acting director of national intelligence.
 After Andrew P. Hallman's resignation, Patel became the principal deputy director of national intelligence.
 He was given a mandate to "clean house" and promptly reduced the staffing of the Office of the Director of National Intelligence.
 Patel was involved in reviewing the office's staff.
 He returned as senior director of the NSC counterterrorism directorate after John Ratcliffe was confirmed as director of National Intelligence in May.

+In April 2020, Trump devised a plan to oust FBI director Christopher A. Wray and appoint William Evanina to lead the bureau, while Patel would become deputy director.
+Attorney General William Barr halted the plan, threatening to resign.

 In August 2020, Patel and Roger D. Carstens, the special envoy for hostage affairs, traveled to Damascus to meet with Ali Mamlouk, the director of Syria's National Security Bureau.
 In October, Bloomberg News reported that he had met with an unnamed Syrian official to discuss releasing Austin Tice, an American journalist who was captured in 2012, and Majd Kamalmaz, a Syrian-American therapist who disappeared in 2017.
 In May 2024, U.S. national security officials told Kamalmaz's family that they had obtained intelligence indicating he had died in captivity.

-Patel was involved in a military operation to rescue hostages from Nigeria.
-He falsely told the Department of Defense that Secretary of State Mike Pompeo had gotten approval to enter Nigeria's airspace.
-The plane was close to landing when Secretary of Defense Mark Esper learned that the department had not gotten authorization; SEAL Team Six was later given permission to land.
-The incident risked the death of the hostage, Philip Walton, or the deaths of several Navy SEALs.
+Patel was involved in a military operation to rescue Philip Walton from Nigeria.
+According to former Defense Secretary Mark Esper's memoir, Patel told Pentagon officials that Secretary of State Mike Pompeo had secured approval to enter Nigeria's airspace, but when SEAL Team Six was already en route, Esper learned the clearance had not been obtained, and the aircraft circled for approximately an hour until permission was granted.
+Esper wrote that his team "suspected Patel made the approval story up".
+Patel denied wrongdoing, saying he "acted appropriately, relayed all information accurately and never jeopardized the safety of the hostages".
+Anthony Tata, the Pentagon official who received the information from Patel, later defended him, saying Patel "relayed a message from the State Department to me, which he believed to be true".